 You can even ask your friends or experienced people from the same sphere to review your project.
 They may advise what to improve, add, or even exclude from it.
 Honest reviews are the most valuable ones, even though they are not always positive.

 An additional boost in the introduction stage is an investment in marketing and advertising to draw attention to your SaaS.
 Thus, you will stimulate demand, which, in its turn, should hike both your product’s popularity and sales.
 Nevertheless, be prepared that there can be no revenue, as the users are still getting familiar with your service.
+Good customer acquisition strategy is a key to business growth up till the next stage.

 In the growth stage of the SaaS lifetime, customers already know about your product and invest money in it actively.
 As a result, sales are constantly increasing, which creates stable revenue.